fmalpartida/Falcon-Lights/README.md

 # Falcon-Lights
-Bandai Millenium Falcon Light kit driver.
-The driver retrofits into Bandai's Millenium Falcon 1:144 kit.
+Bandai 1:144 Millenium Falcon Light kit driver.

+This is a small board that retorfits into the Bandai 1:144 Millenium Falcon kit.